-Where a person is required to leave the Hearing, the Board will instead:

-- Permit him to submit in writing, before the end of the Hearing, any information which he would have been entitled to give orally had he not been required to leave; and - Take into account that information in reaching a determination.
+Where a person is required to leave the meeting, the Board will permit them to submit in writing, before the end of the meeting, any information, which they would have been entitled to give verbally.
+The Board will take this information, into account in reaching a decision.

-1.15 Procedure Where a Hearing is Not to Take Place.
+1.15 Procedure Where a Hearing is No Longer to Take Place.

-Where it has been decided, that a matter can be determined without a Hearing (with or without the consent of the parties) the Board will, as soon as is reasonably practicable -
+Where a hearing has been scheduled and it is subsequently decided that the application can be determined without a hearing (with or without the consent of the parties) the Board will, as soon as is reasonably practicable